SAP-samples/btp-setup-automator/README.md

 - Deployment of complete applications
 - Unrolling created setup

-In essence it’s all about **making it easier to get developers quickly onboard on SAP BTP** and use services on SAP BTP without having to know too much of the terminology and how to use the SAP BTP Cockpit.

-### All in containers

-The tooling provided in this repository is supposed to run inside a [docker](https://www.docker.com/) container.

-[Why docker](https://www.docker.com/why-docker)?
-We want to ensure that you can focus on getting your work done on the SAP BTP account without having to worry whether you have the right tools in the right release for the right operating system in place.

-### The Use Cases
+## Configuration

-As a user the only thing you need to focus on is your use case that defines which services or subscriptions you need.
-The use case is defined within a JSON structure.
-You can find [use cases in the use cases folder of this repository](usecases/), and - of course - you can create your own use case files, if you want to run the script.

-With the built-in json schemas it's fairly simple to create your own use case file as you can see in this video:
+As a developer you configure your use case inside a usecase.json file with all services or subscriptions that you need (find some sample [use cases here](./usecases/released) incl. [their detailed descriptions](./docs/USECASES.md)).
+The [json schema **btpsa-usecase.json**](./libs/btpsa-usecase.json) makes it's fairly simple to create your own use case file as you can see in this video:

 ![json schema for creating use case files](docs/pics/btpsa-json-schema.gif)

-You find more information on the different use cases in the [usecases document](./docs/USECASES.md).
+You find more information on the sample use cases in the [usecases document](./docs/USECASES.md).

-## Requirements
+## Pre-requisites

-To use the tooling you first need to finish the following tasks:
+To use the scripts, this is what you need to do first:

 - Get an [SAP BTP trial account](https://cockpit.hanatrial.ondemand.com/trial/#/home/trial) or a [productive SAP BTP account](https://account.hana.ondemand.com/#/home/welcome) (recommended) where you can make use of the free tier service plans
 - [Install a Docker engine](https://docs.docker.com/desktop/)